As fentanyl continues to claim lives, Texans work to put an end to its lethal effects

-AUSTIN, Texas — Fentanyl is no new drug, but its prevalence is increasing by the day.
-Gov. Greg Abbott claims it is the No. 1 killer of people 18 to 45 not only in Texas but nationwide.
+AUSTIN, Texas — Fentanyl is not a new drug, but its prevalence is increasing by the day.
+Gov. Greg Abbott claims it is the No. 1 killer of people 18 to 45, not only in Texas but nationwide.

 Now, lawmakers, school districts, parents and more are continuing to raise their voices on ways to try and stop this crisis from taking more lives.